patrickjkennedy/LimerickAnimalWelfare/README.md

 1. Added `alt` attributes to my images.
 2. For background images, I added `aria-label` to my `header` tags.
 3. Added `title` attributes to my social links.
 This gives a way to describe non-text links.
+4. Added a `<span>` tag to my footer with the text 'love' and then hid that using CSS.
+This allows the screenreader to not lose the meaning of the sentence for blind or low-vision users.
+5. Added hidden `<h2>` tags that describe content contained within `<section>` tags.
+These overly verbose headings are hidden from sighted users.

+To recreate my screen-reader test on macOS:

+1. Enable "VoiceOver" from "System Preferences/Accessibility".
+2. To start VoiceOver hold `Command + F5`.
+3. With my site open, hold `Control + Option + A` for VoiceOver to begin reading the page.

 ## Attribution

-Code samples and snippets from external sources are referenced as such in the code.
+Code samples and snippets from external sources are referenced as such as comments in the HTML and CSS.
 The images are from Pexels, [and are free for personal and commercial purposes](https://www.pexels.com/photo-license/).
 The home and heart images from index.html are from [Nucleo's free pack](https://nucleoapp.com/).